 DERRY — It’s a place for food, friendship and serving others.

-Sonshine Soup Kitchen in Derry offers a daily dose of not only a nutritious free meal to those in need, but a strong volunteer network representing area businesses, schools, churches and individuals wanting to pitch in and help.
+For 30 years, Sonshine Soup Kitchen in Derry has offered a daily dose of not only a nutritious free meal to those in need, but a strong volunteer network representing area businesses, schools, churches and individuals wanting to pitch in and help.

-Christine Fudala, executive director, said the food mission could not function without its volunteers, with about eight to 10 coming in every day to either cook meals, serve, or do after meal cleanup.
+Christine Fudala, executive director, said the food mission could not function without its volunteers and teams, coming in every day to either cook meals, serve, or do after meal cleanup.

-For more than 25 years, the soup kitchen originally operated out of the basement at First Baptist Church at the corner of Crystal Avenue and Broadway, welcoming people every day to the lower level spot for food, friendship and support.
+For more than 20 years, the soup kitchen operated out of the basement at First Baptist Church at the corner of Crystal Avenue and Broadway, offering food, friendship and support.

-The church space got tight, prompting a search for that permanent new home, a place close to the center of Derry that would offer better space to serve its clients.
-Sonshine moved to its current location on Crystal Avenue in 2017.
+The original church space got tight, prompting a search for that permanent new home, a place close to the center of Derry that would offer better space to serve its clients.
+Sonshine moved to its current location on Crystal Avenue in 2017 after a successful "Build to Feed" fundraising effort garnered much community support for the new space.

-Right now, the soup kitchen has about two dozen teams representing schools, churches, businesses and organizations from all over the region who come to prepare and serve meals.
+Right now, the soup kitchen has teams of volunteers representing schools, churches, businesses and organizations from all over the region who come to prepare and serve meals.

 Some have come for years — others are more new at the soup kitchen schedule.